choshun/ascii-sequence/README.md

 Have a containers folder that transforms stores into immutable stuff that just gets passed to child components, all changes should be done there for all its responsibilities.

+* This means mapStateToProps should only be in containers, the rest of the child elements are dumb.

 What gets stored or "dispatched" should be the quickest simplest information I'd need for the store before it's transformed by container stuff.
 IE, for a trigger: time, layer, callback, data.
 In this case time may need to be futzed with to have an actual time, DON'T DO IT, just add event.positionX, the containers will do what they need to do.